jsonzilla/dia_do_curinga_scala/README.md

 Taking into account the southern hemisphere!
 The seasons of the year are marked by different suits thus providing the suits of the months.

-* Autumn is a club suit
+* Autumn is club
-* Summer and suit of golds
+* Summer and is golds
-* Spring is a cup of tea
+* Spring is cup
-* Winter is swords suit
+* Winter is swords